ERAU2020/cs540/README.md

 COPY (select parid, lstat, mhhi, tractce, blkgrpce from volusia.parcel ) to 'C:\temp\cs540\lstat.txt' WITH (FORMAT 'csv', DELIMITER E'\t', NULL '', HEADER);

+-- To use this information ON YOUR SIDE of this you'll need to add fields to your parcel table, create a volusia.lstat table, download the data, run copy into table sql code, and execute the update statements below...

-To use this information...
-Add these columns to your parcel table
+-- Add these columns to your parcel table

 alter table volusia.parcel add column lstat double precision;